 Harbaugh was a star quarterback at Michigan, which also has a coaching vacancy.
 But Wolverines athletic director Dave Brandon has said he expects Harbaugh to take an NFL job.

-Ross is also a Michigan graduate and a major contributor to the university.
-The school of business carries his name.
+Ross is also a Michigan graduate and a major contributor to the university, where the school of business carries his name.

 Landing Harbaugh will require a significant financial commitment.
 New Denver Broncos chief football executive John Elway has said he hopes to interview Harbaugh for their job, and new 49ers general manager Trent Baalke is looking for the coach to replace Mike Singletary, who was fired.

-Miami decided to make courting Harbaugh its first priority.
-He’s 58-27 overall as a college coach and 29-21 in four seasons at Stanford.
+Harbaugh is 58-27 overall as a college coach and 29-21 in four seasons at Stanford.
 He took over a 1-11 team when he was hired in December 2006 and quickly transformed the program.
 The Cardinal set a school record for victories this season by going 12-1.

 Harbaugh played 15 seasons in the NFL for the Bears, Colts, Ravens, Chargers and Panthers.
 He also has NFL coaching experience — he was the Raiders’ quarterbacks coach in 2002-03, then spent three seasons as head coach at the University of San Diego.

 Ross said before the season he expected the Dolphins to reach the Super Bowl.
-Instead, for the eighth time in nine years they failed to reach the playoffs, losing their final three games to finish 7-9.
+Instead, for the eighth time in nine years they failed to reach the playoffs .

-Sparano, who led Miami to that lone postseason berth in 2008, has a three-year record of 25-23.
+Sparano led Miami to that lone postseason berth in 2008.
+The Dolphins’ fifth coach since 2004, he has a three-year record of 25-23.